jacob-vintercapital/finplot/graph-gallery.md

 w4-1m_alts.png
 w1_area.png

 ### Turnover on rebalancing date

 ## Correlation matrix

 ## Rolling correlation

 The correlation matrix looks different depending on which time period we use.
 To mitigate this weakness, they can be accompanied by graphing the correlation using a rolling window.

 ## Autocorrelation

 ACF_bsk1
 ACF_btc

-## Effect of caps and floors
+## Effect of caps and weight floors

-capsfloors_effect_1_alts
+capsweight floors_effect_1_alts

 ## Effect of smoothing

 Close to none.